uoft-lgcu/lgcu.ca/health.md

 ### Filing a paper claim

-If you prefer to stick with analog, you can print and fill in a paper claim form and mail it in.
+If you prefer to stick with analogue, you can print and fill in a paper claim form and mail it in.
 The [Health and Vision form](https://www.studentcare.ca/RTEContent/Document/EN/Claim_Forms/Generic/greenshield_health_general_2013.pdf "Green Shield Canada general claim submission form (pdf)") can be used for most claims.
 There's a separate form for [Dental claims](https://www.studentcare.ca/RTEContent/Document/EN/Claim_Forms/Generic/greenshield_dental_general_2013.pdf "Green Shield Canada dental claim submission form (pdf)") which you should take with you to your dentist so that they can fill it out for you.
-Travel insurance and Accidental death and dismemberment claims are both submitted differently, so it's best to [check the studentcare website](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_DownloadCentre_ClaimForms "UTGSU Studentcare Claim forms page") for details.
+Travel insurance and Accidental death and dismemberment claims are both submitted differently, so it's best to [check the Studentcare website](https://www.studentcare.ca/rte/en/IHaveAPlan_UniversityofTorontoGraduateStudentsUnionUTGSU_DownloadCentre_ClaimForms "UTGSU Studentcare Claim forms page") for details.

 In order to get a claim processed by both health plans at the same time, fill in section 1 of the form with your UTGSU plan ID (UTG[yourstudentnumber]-00) and put down your top-up plan ID (UOT[youremployeenumber]-00) in section 2 (the "mandatory declaration").
 Make sure you tick the box in section 2 indicating that you want to coordinate this claim with your other Green Shield coverage, and you should be reimbursed from both plans at once.